Mount Penang Juvenile Justice Centre: 1960–2000

-In 1980, the school program was returned to the Education Department after having been controlled by the Child Welfare Department since 1953.
+In 1980, the school program was returned to the Education Department, after having been controlled by the Child Welfare Department since 1953.
 A number of new programs were introduced into the school at this time, including a new program for boys who rebelled against the traditional methods and a remedial program for one-on-one teaching.
 In 1991, the school program was updated to a secondary level, having operated at a primary level since its beginning.
 Further to these changes, the school's name was changed to "Girrakool".
-It had been found previously that former inmates were reluctant to use certificates which had Mount Penang inscribed on them due to the attached stigma.
+It had been found that former inmates were reluctant to use certificates which had Mount Penang inscribed on them due to the attached stigma.
 The new name eliminated this concern.
 The school itself was now a collection of demountable schoolrooms, with the two original buildings serving as a library and cultural centre.

 A large proportion of the detainees at Mount Penang, often the majority, were men and boys of Aboriginal identity.
 This is not always clear in the documentary evidence of the history of the place, but it remains a vivid recollection of former detainees and their families.
 The centre was also often used as a place for immediately housing Aboriginal children removed from their families before they were assigned and relocated to other institutions.

-Because of this Mount Penang has close associations with the Kinchega Boys Home.
-The distinctively Aboriginal history of the Centre reflects the changing methods used to try to control the state's Aboriginal population, the very limited socio-economic roles allowed to Aboriginal people within the broader community, and the changing philosophies of "managing" a dispossessed people during the course of the 20th century.
+Because of this, Mount Penang has close associations with the Kinchela Boys Home.
+The distinctively Aboriginal history of the Centre reflects the changing methods used to try to control the state's Aboriginal population, the very limited socio-economic roles allowed to Aboriginal people within the broader community, and the changing philosophies of managing a dispossessed people during the course of the 20th century.

 In 1990, the centre's Vocational Training Unit was relocated to a former Roads & Traffic Authority (RTA) depot on the western extreme of the site.
-In 1991, the last major building program was completed with the opening of the Frank Baxter Kariong Juvenile Justice Centre in 1999.
+In 1991, the Kariong Juvenile Justice Centre was opened.
+In 1999, the Frank Baxter Detention Centre opened.
 This Juvenile Justice Centre was a purpose-built high security centre for those detainees with a history of escape or who had proved to be difficult to control in other centres, as well as those who had committed more serious offences on one edge of the former site.